sheraadams/sheraadams.github.io/README.md

         this.textPane.setLayout(this.cardText);
 //...
 ```
 We can see that this application uses a conditional statement based on the value of the index “i”.
-Based on the numerical value of i, the string is reassigned to corresponding string.
+Based on the numerical value of i, the string is reassigned to the corresponding string.
 The string itself is HTML code that formats text or formats and loads an image and lblSlide.setText() function is responsible for updating the slide.

 ```java
         for(int i = 1; i <= 5; ++i) {